-<INSERT ‘Figure 1_Map.jpeg’ here>
+<INSERT ‘Figure 6.1_Map.jpeg’ here>

-Figure 1.
-The Looking for Archie map, designed by Eleanor Elliot-Rathbone.
+Figure 6.1 The Looking for Archie map, designed by Eleanor Elliot-Rathbone.
 Photograph Eleanor Elliott-Rathbone.

 This fascination with site-specific content has been a sustained feature of my previous practice research around local screen heritage, in particular two place-making heritage apps, the Curzon Memories App and The Lost Cinemas of Castle Park App, both of which explore the relationship between contemporary physical geographical locations and the past.
 Both smartphone applications were developed for the Apple iOS platform using Calvium’s AppFurnace platform that harnesses the affordances of (then emerging) pervasive media including QR codes and GPS to automatically trigger context-sensitive content in significant locations.

-One of the key aims of these locative heritage apps was to bring cinema history to life in the places where it actually happened, using “digital culture to enhance the public's relationship with the physical, material world of the cinema and its history by encouraging them to visit the site and experience it anew through creative media technologies”.
+One of the key aims of these locative heritage apps was to bring cinema history to life in the places where it actually happened, using “digital culture to enhance the public's relationship with the physical, material world of the cinema and its history by encouraging them to visit the site and experience it anew through creative media technologies.”
 These projects emphasised “thinking about heritage in terms of material experience, not just digital archive”, and the importance of real life geographical locations to the experience.
 Both apps have an ‘arm-chair’ mode where the content can be experienced remotely.
 However, based on the iterative design process and user evaluation feedback, it became apparent that the apps were most compelling when used in situ: cinema history truly comes alive when experienced on location.

 Another of the key research findings was the need to factor the visitors’ imagination into the user experiences: namely the necessary oscillation between hearing about the past whilst being immersed in the present location and having to make that imaginative leap to fill in the gaps between what was, and what is.
-For example, writing about their GPS-triggered “Mediascape”, Riot 1831, Calvium’s Jo Reid et al. discuss those “magic moments that are deemed to be both moving and memorable”.
+For example, writing about their GPS-triggered “Mediascape”, Riot 1831, Calvium’s Jo Reid et al. discuss those “magic moments that are deemed to be both moving and memorable.”
 This relates to the location-based frisson of being there where history unfolded, triggered when the experience hits that sweet spot in which imagination, media and real life intersect.
 This is something that is at play in Looking for Archie, bringing Grant’s Bristol to life and encouraging people to experience on site.

-For Reid et al., “one of the magical aspects of mediascapes” is “their relation to the physical world, the process of walking through that digital layer and interacting with digital media which can take you into a parallel world”.
+For Reid et al., “one of the magical aspects of mediascapes” is “their relation to the physical world, the process of walking through that digital layer and interacting with digital media which can take you into a parallel world.”
 This is equally valid when using low tech ways to bring the past to bear on the present, such as simply holding up a photograph in situ, or looking at a physical map (See Figure 2).